osman144/js-notes/10-stacks-and-queues/1-stacks.md

 # Stacks

 Last in First Out.
-Used in browser history, call stacks etc.
+Used in browser history, call stacks, undo/redo etc.

 ## Complexity
 1. ```push``` and ```pop``` are constant time.
 (Array implementation is not)